It’s time to make a contribution toward your retirement and other savings goals. Which savings vehicle is the best option?

 The Bottom Line – The RRSP continues to make good sense as a first savings option for many investors.
 That said, a TFSA offers interesting investment opportunities for high-income earners, those nearing retirement as well as seniors.
 It may also be valuable to investors with lower incomes or those needing to access cash at any moment without penalty.

-Ben Moore is a financial advisor with Edward Jones.
+Bruce Shepherd is a financial advisor with Edward Jones.
 This article is provided for information purposes only.
 Please consult with a professional advisor before implementing a strategy.